maretec/ART/README.md

 - `outputFilePath` - specifies the file path for which ART will output.
 If non existent and `outputFile` is set to `1` it will default to the path where ART is running.
 - `sendEmail` - if set to 1 it will enable sending emails upon the completion of MOHID runs.
 If 0 it disables that option.
 - `email` - list of strings that specify the address(es) of the person the email is sent to.
 If `sendEmail` is set to 1, it has to exist, and it has to be non-empty.
+- `logFolder` - path for location to ART log folder.
+If not defined it defaults to the folder of the art executable.

 ### mohid